Organized Cowardice: Putting the Pol in Poltroon

 acknowledging uncomfortable truth, vs

-the ultimate choice has almost perfectly-predictably been (b).
+known to occur, the ultimate choice has almost

 Regarding the several institutions DR has tilted with: